Trending Topics

 These case studies, presented in interesting narrative form, provide the depth necessary for personal leadership development.
 A complete copy of Leadership in Action is available free at the Armed Forces Reading List.

-Lieutenant Raymond E. Foster, LAPD (ret.) is the author of “Police Technology” (Prentice Hall, July 2004).
-During his twenty-four years with the Los Angeles Police Department he worked ten geographic areas; including Newton, 77th and Southwest Areas.
-In addition to patrol, Lieutenant Foster worked specialized assignments such as communications, traffic, community relations and fugitives.
-Raymond has a BA in Criminal Justice Management, a Masters in Public Finance and is currently finishing his doctoral studies.
+Lt.
+Raymond E. Foster, LAPD (ret.) is the author of “Police Technology” and the co-author of Leadership: Texas Hold ‘em Style.
+During his twenty-four years with the Los Angeles Police Department he worked 10 geographic areas; including Newton, 77th and Southwest Areas.
+In addition to patrol, Foster worked specialized assignments such as communications, traffic, community relations and fugitives.
+Foster has a BA in Criminal Justice Management and a Masters in Public Finance.